-Supreme sovereignty is in the hands of the people, as regulated in Article 1, paragraph 2 of the 1945 Constitution.
-Therefore, if it is related to the Constitutional Court decision Number 90/PUU-Xii/2023, the constitutional age requirements for becoming presidential and vice-presidential candidates should first be conveyed as the applicant's aspirations to form the law as a form of democracy so that the participation of all the people is involved in making changes to the provisions of the law and obtaining the principle of checks and balances.
-Of course, people's rights and freedom are fulfilled, and the concepts of the rule of law and democracy go hand in hand in accordance with the concept of the rule of law and Pancasila democracy in Indonesia.
+Supreme sovereignty is in the hands of the people as regulated in Article 1, paragraph 2 of the 1945 Constitution, so that if it is related to the Constitutional Court decision Number 90/PUU-Xii/2023, the constitutional age requirements for becoming president and vice presidential candidates should first be conveyed as the applicant's aspirations to form the Law as a form of democracy so that the participation of all the people is involved in making changes to the provisions of the law and obtaining the principle of check and balance.
+Of course, the people's rights and people's freedom are fulfilled, and the concepts of the rule of law and democracy go hand in hand in accordance with the concept of the rule of law and Pancasila democracy in Indonesia.

-5.3 Based on the references above, in the opinion of researchers in the Check and Balances Political Representation System,
+4.3 Based on the references above, in the opinion of researchers in the Check and Balances Political Representation System,

-From the explanation above, if it is related to the Constitutional Court Decision Number 90/Puu-Xii/2023, according to Pitkin, it is included in the type of formal representation for which the power given to the representative must be accounted for.
-Constitutional Court Decision Number 90/Puu-Xii/2023 which does not contain the constitutional requirements for presidential and vice presidential candidates based on Article 6 paragraph (1) of the 1945 Constitution of the Republic of Indonesia, is therefore typologically an incorrect decision, the open legal policy entrusted by the drafters of the third amendment to the 1945 Constitution to the legislators to "... be further regulated by law based on Article 6 paragraph (2) of the 1945 Constitution of the Republic of Indonesia."
-According to the author, the representative of the legislative body as a legislative institution can represent the applicant's opinion or point of view in filing a case at the Constitutional Court (MK), which should reject the decision and return it. to the DPR to carry out its function as a legislative institution as a form of accountability in carrying out its functions so that the accountability aspect can be achieved in representing the aspirations of the community.
+From the explanation above, if it is related to the Constitutional Court Decision Number 90/Puu-Xii/2023, according to Pitkin, it is included in the type of formal representation for which the power given to the representative must be accounted.
+Constitutional Court Decision Number 90/Puu-Xii/2023 which does not contain the constitutional requirements for presidential and vice presidential candidates based on Article 6 paragraph (1) of the 1945 Constitution of the Republic of Indonesia, is therefore typologically an incorrect decision. the open legal policy entrusted by the drafters of the third amendment to the 1945 Constitution to the legislators to "... be further regulated by law based on Article 6 paragraph (2) of the 1945 Constitution of the Republic of Indonesia."

+According to the author, the representative of the legislative body as a legislative institution can represent the applicant's opinion or point of view in filing a case at the Constitutional Court (MK); the Constitutional Court should reject the decision and return it. to the DPR to carry out its function as a legislative institution as a form of accountability in carrying out its functions, so that the accountability aspect can be achieved in representing the aspirations of the community.